alopresto/opensslpbeencryptor/blog.md

 Using `java.security.SecureRandom` instead of `java.math.Random` is definitely the right choice here, but there are a couple issues with the current code.
 Both of the issues I point out below I learned about from two posts by Amit Sethi of Cigital.

-First, while it is good that the code explicitly specifies the instance of `SecureRandom` to be `SHA1PRNG` (because a call to `.getInstance()` will return whatever the Java properties specify), to be completely explicit, it should be `.getInstance("SHA1PRNG", "SUN")` because the Java cryptographic service provider (CSP) should be selected.
-[On most systems this will default to Sun](https://www.cigital.com/blog/proper-use-of-javas-securerandom/), but it can conceivably cause issues if a different CSP is prioritized.
+~~First, while it is good that the code explicitly specifies the instance of `SecureRandom` to be `SHA1PRNG` (because a call to `.getInstance()` will return whatever the Java properties specify), to be completely explicit, it should be `.getInstance("SHA1PRNG", "SUN")` because the Java cryptographic service provider (CSP) should be selected.
+[On most systems this will default to Sun](https://www.cigital.com/blog/proper-use-of-javas-securerandom/), but it can conceivably cause issues if a different CSP is prioritized. ~~

+After [discussing with Joe Witt, Aldrin Piri, and Adam Taft](https://issues.apache.org/jira/browse/NIFI-1240), I've removed this comment.
+There are scenarios where the Sun CSP is not available (for example, IBM JRE) and we still need to run.
+In addition, the algorithm does not need to be specified, as in this use case, the `SecureRandom` is just generating a salt and the salt is provided on the wire.
+There is no compatibility issue between different providers in this case.

 Second, seeding the `SecureRandom` with the current time is most definitely not random and is predictable. `SecureRandom.nextBytes()` actually [self-seeds if the instance had not previously been seeded](https://www.cigital.com/blog/issues-when-using-java-securerandom/), and this manual seeding is decreasing the entropy used.
 These two issues will be resolved in an upcoming release, but are not related to the encryption issue we are addressing now.